How to Divest

 A Canadian data broker and information services provider that provides systems and databases to the US immigration authorities for tracking and targeting immigrant communities

-An Israeli staffing services agency.
-Its subsidiary Reshef Security provides security services to multiple illegal settlements in the occupied West Bank and Golan Heights.
+An Israeli staffing agency for the private security industry.
+Its subsidiary Reshef Security provides security services to illegal Israeli settlements, infrastructure projects, and military checkpoints in the occupied West Bank and Golan Heights.

 An Australian infrastructure company whose subsidiary Broadspectrum operates a private prison in Australia through a joint venture.